Understand the advantages and disadvantages of zero-hours contracts, recent UK legislative changes, and good practices

-The government agrees that the state, rather than individuals, should be responsible for enforcing core employment rights, such as NMW, sick pay, holiday pay and unlawful deductions, for the lowest paid employees and workers, and plans to gather evidence on the scale of the problem.
-There is to be more targeted enforcement activity to stamp out “illegal and exploitative” unpaid internships, and confirmation that interns classed as workers and/or employees must be paid the NMW.
+However, the government has also agreed that the state, rather than individuals through the tribunal system, should be responsible for enforcing core employment rights, such as NMW, sick pay, holiday pay and unlawful deductions, for the lowest paid employees and workers.